lavieen/yt-scripts/README.md

 # yt-scripts

-### Handy Scripts files for youtube-dl
+### Handy Scripts files to download videos from YouTube.com and other video sites.

-[youtube-dl](https://ytdl-org.github.io/youtube-dl/index.html) is a command-line program to download videos from YouTube.com and other video sites.
+ is a command-line program

-* This script files uses youtube-dl and ffmpeg to dowload video in best available Video and Audio format with subtitles (if available).
+* This script files uses [Youtube-dl](https://ytdl-org.github.io/youtube-dl/index.html) and [FFmpeg](https://ffmpeg.org/) to dowload video in best available Video and Audio format with subtitles (if available).

-* Atomic parsley is used for adding metadata (Thumbail, etc.) to downloaded video.
+* [Atomic Parsley](http://atomicparsley.sourceforge.net/) is used for adding metadata (Thumbail, etc.) to downloaded video.

 ## Installation
 1) [Download](https://github.com/akashmeshram/yt-scripts/archive/master.zip) the whole repository.